- What type of augmentation is right for me?

 35. Where can I read testimonials from other patients about their breast augmentation experiences?

 We believe that the best sources for testimonials about and reviews of your breast augmentation surgery come from real patient ratings.
 Please visit our Patient Testimonials gallery to read about the experiences of other patients on whom Dr. Obaid performed breast augmentation surgery to learn how they feel about the results.
 You can also view our Facebook, RealSelf, and Real Patient Ratings as well.

 Dont find the questions you want in our Breast Augmentation FAQ page?
 Just call us: 817-416-8080!
-North Texas Plastic Surgery has offices in Southlake and Plano, and we serve patients throughout the Dallas area.
+North Texas Plastic Surgery has offices in Dallas, Southlake and Plano, and we serve patients throughout the Dallas area.